ECANET-research/finnish-nato/README.md

 # finnish-nato

-Data and code for the paper *The Russian invasion of Ukraine depolarized the Finnish NATO discussion overnight*.
+Data and code for the paper [How the Russian invasion of Ukraine depolarized the Finnish NATO discussion](https://arxiv.org/abs/2212.07861).